Are you currently searching for a kitten, or trying to learn as much as you can about the breed before taking the plunge?

 - The individual cats that are a part of that breeding program.

-- The location of a breeder or breeding program, which can have an influence on overhead costs such as rent.
+- The location of a breeder or breeding program, which can have an influence on overhead costs such as rent and other associated fees.

 Different cats are assigned different “quality levels” by the breeding industry.

 These levels have nothing to do with how nice, gentle, or beautiful the cat is.
 Instead, they measure how well that cat would do at a cat show or as a potential breeding cat.